Nomura halves CEO pay in bid to close insider probe

 The three cases highlighted a major weakness in the "Chinese Wall" safeguard that exists in investment banks to prevent bankers from passing on word of share offerings and other privileged client information to sales staff.

-Nomura said it would halt the operations of its institutional sales department for one week starting on Monday, and its syndicate desk, where leaks originated, would be shut down for three days.
-In addition, pay for Chief Operating Officer Takumi Shibata will be cut by half for five months.
+In light of the infractions, Nomura said it would halt the operations of the institutional sales department for one week starting on Monday.

-Nomura also said its institutional sales operation consisting of two trading desks - one focused on Japanese investors and one on overseas funds - would be effectively dissolved and put under the umbrella of other departments.

-In total, 26 employees were impacted by the company's punishments, including those who saw their pay cut, stepped down or were dismissed.

 It was not immediately clear if Nomura's self-imposed penalties would go far enough to satisfy the Securities Exchange and Surveillance Commission (SESC), which will continue to investigate the broker and could recommend additional sanctions as early as next month.

-The SESC launched an industry-wide investigation nearly two years ago aimed at stamping out insider trading ahead of public share offerings, a near-endemic problem that had gone unchecked in Japan for years.
+The SESC launched an investigation into all brokers last year with the aim of stamping out insider trading ahead of public share offerings, a near-endemic problem that had gone unchecked in Japan for years.

-The probe on Friday ensnared Nomura's main domestic rival, Daiwa Securities (8601.T), with the SESC announcing it would fine Tokyo-based Japan Advisory for insider trading on a 2010 share offering by Nippon Sheet Glass (5202.T).
-Sources with knowledge of the matter said the SESC determined that Daiwa was the source of the leak in that case.
-Daiwa said in a statement it would conduct an in-house investigation.

-Nomura did not announce it had begun its own investigation into insider trading until June, but officials revealed on Friday it had begun in March when the Inpex case surfaced.

 The SESC sent a team of investigators into Nomura's Tokyo offices in late April after it had grown frustrated with the broker's initial unwillingness to acknowledge that its compliance problems were widespread, sources have said.